 The Company encourages open and candid discussion between management and employees regarding any compliance concerns.
 The Company employees are encouraged to report their concerns to their manager, to the Human Resources Department, to the Law Department or to the company's Health Care Compliance Officer.

 5. Auditing and Monitoring.

 The Company self-assesses and periodically audits its compliance with its policies and procedures.

 The Company will take disciplinary actions in response to violation of the company's compliance policies or procedures.
 The Company will conduct a fair and diligent investigation of matters that are brought to the company's attention in order to ensure the consistent application of the company's standards.

 7. Responses To Detected Problems and Actions To Correct Issues.

 The Company requires a prompt and diligent response to potential violations of the company's compliance program, including its standards regulating the marketing and promotion of our products.
 Actions in response to detected problems may include improving policies, procedures, training, communication and monitoring or may require disciplinary action to prevent future violations.

-For a copy of this California Compliance Program, please call our Credo Hotline number, 1-800-371-2029.
-Provide your name, mailing address and request that a copy of the DePuy Synthes California Compliance program be sent as you.
+For a copy of this California Compliance Program, please call 1-877-889-3636.
+Provide your name, mailing address and request that a copy of the DePuy Synthes California Compliance program be sent to you.

 I. DECLARATION FOR CALIFORNIA COMPLIANCE LAW